Powerlearnproject/se-assignment-day-2-git-and-github-harjybhorlah/README.md

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?
+Pull requests is a feature of the GitHub workflow that facilitates code review, collaboration, and integration.
+They provide a structured way to propose changes, discuss modifications, and ensure quality before merging changes into the main branch.
+They Faciliate code review by:
+1. enabling team members to discuss proposed changes, suggest improvements and decide on best lines of code
+2. make it clear what changes are being proposed and why for every one to keep track
+3. allows new changes to be tested through continuous integration (CI) workflows, ensuring that new changes do not introduce bugs or break existing functionality. steps involved in creating and Merging a pull requests includes:
+1. identifying the repository with which you want to make changes
+2. Click on the “Pull requests” tab
+3. Click the “New pull request” button
+4. Select the base branch (e.g., main or develop) and compare it with your feature branch
+5. Fill out pull request details, including the title, descriptions and comments
+6. Click the “Create pull request” button to submit it for review
+7. other team members can then review the request and changes made and make alterations if neccessary
+8. after all reviews have been done then you can proceed to merge pull request.

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?